QuantEcon/lecture-python.myst/_sources/perm_income.md

 Using $\beta R = 1$ gives {eq}`sprob4` in the two-period case.

-The proof for the general case is similar.
+The proof for the general case is similar

 [^f2]: A linear marginal utility is essential for deriving {eq}`sprob5` from {eq}`sprob4`.
 Suppose instead that we had imposed the following more standard assumptions on the utility function: $u'(c) >0, u''(c)<0, u'''(c) > 0$ and required that $c \geq 0$.
 The Euler equation remains {eq}`sprob4`.
 But the fact that $u''' <0$ implies via Jensen's inequality that $\mathbb{E}_t [u'(c_{t+1})] >  u'(\mathbb{E}_t [c_{t+1}])$.
 This inequality together with {eq}`sprob4` implies that $\mathbb{E}_t [c_{t+1}] > c_t$ (consumption is said to be a 'submartingale'), so that consumption stochastically diverges to $+\infty$.
 The consumer's savings also diverge to $+\infty$.